J535D165/recordlinkage/docs/installation.rst

 Installation
 ============

-It is not possible to install the package with ``pip`` (coming soon).
-You can download or clone the **recordlinkage** project and install it in the normal way
+You can download and install the **recordlinkage** package with pip or conda

+Install the package with pip or conda

 .. code:: sh
+	pip install recordlinkage

-    python setup.py install
+	conda install recordlinkage

 The license for the Record Linkage Toolkit is GPLv3.